burunia/burunia.github.io/README.md

 **Prerequisites**

-Any up to date webbrowser
+Any up to date WebBrowser

-google chrome
+*google chrome*

 **Authors**